 Editorial credit: Myo Min Kyaw / Shutterstock.com

 - Enjoy the rides in DisneySea – If your children are more adventurous, they will probably enjoy the rides in Tokyo Disneyland Resort.
-Tokyo Disneyland has two amusement parks Disneyland and DisneySea.
-Book your tickets advance to avoid long queues.
+Book your tickets to Tokyo Disneyland or Tokyo DisneySea in advance to avoid long queues.

 Read 12 Best Tourist Spots in Tokyo Not to Miss